duck84/Markov-Rust/README.md

 - Evaluate an input string to see which character it fits the most
 - More natural start/stopping points
 - Improve 'chatbot' feature by recognizing only "important" words in user speech (remove common words i.e. 'a', 'the')
+- Improve filepath recognition from relative to current directory to relative to base project directory

 ## Issues